 USE master CREATE LOGIN <username> WITH PASSWORD = '<password>'; CREATE DATABASE <storage name>; USE <storage name>; CREATE USER <username>; CREATE ROLE <storage role>; EXEC sp_addrolemember '<storage role>', '<username>' GRANT CREATE,ALTER,DROP,RENAME,INSERT,UPDATE,DELETE,SELECT ON DATABASE::<storage name> TO <storage role>;

-- Username/Password: credentials for accessing the Microsoft SQL Server
+- Username/Password: provide the credentials for accessing MSSQL Server database

-- Hostname: name or IP of the database host
+- Provide Hostname or IP of the database host

-JDBC driver: from the dropdown, choose the driver that will be used to interact with the database
+JDBC driver: choose the JDBC driver, that will be used to interact with the database

 - After the JDBC driver has been selected, the Port and the JDBC string will be provided automatically

 - You can use a Proxy to connect to the Data Storage:

 - See Create a Proxy for details on configuring Proxy objects